Forecasts for the US Dollar (USD) in 2020 Against the Major Currencies

 Bank forecasts for the US Dollar in 2020

 The US dollar (USD) is very volatile.
-Uncertainty from the coronavirus pandemic and tumbling US stock markets saw the US dollar fall over 3% from the highs reached in mid-February.
-But the USD recently gained relative to other currencies in response to a potential US government stimulus announcement.
+Uncertainty from the coronavirus pandemic, a tumbling US economy and an increase in USD money supply saw the US dollar fall nearly 10% from over 3-year highs reached in March.

 How will coronavirus affect the USD exchange rate?